mobasherz/QAAS/README.md

 # About QAAS
 **QAAS** is a digital archiving solution that aims to modernize the documentation procedure in governmental institutions.
-We plan to leverage the **NFC Capability** in the governmental IDs to allow for instant file access.
+<br> We plan to leverage the **NFC Capability** in the governmental IDs to allow for instant file access.

 <br>